Saul Rubinek: Career

-He co-starred in the 1993 Emmy Award-winning American made-for-television docudrama And the Band Played On as Dr. Jim Curran.
-Rubinek played the character Kivas Fajo in the Star Trek: The Next Generation episode "The Most Toys."
+Rubinek co-starred in the 1993 Emmy Award-winning American made-for-television docudrama And the Band Played On as Dr. Jim Curran.
+He played the character Kivas Fajo in the Star Trek: The Next Generation episode "The Most Toys."
 Rubinek, an ardent Star Trek fan, took over the part on short notice after David Rappaport, the actor originally cast in the role, attempted suicide shortly after the filming of the episode had begun.
 (Rappaport later committed suicide just before the episode premiered.)
 Photographs of Rubinek in character were used on two cards in Decipher's 1994 ST:TNG card game: a character card entitled "Kivas Fajo" and an event card entitled "Kivas Fajo: Collector."
 In 1998, "The Fajo Collection," a limited (40,000 copies) edition set of 18 new cards, was released as an addition to this card game.

 Another science fiction role portrayed by Rubinek was as a documentary film director named Emmett Bregman, on the seventh season of the Canadian-American military science fiction television series Stargate SG-1, in a two-part episode called "Heroes, Parts 1 & 2".

-He played Donny Douglas (Daphne Moon's fiancé and Niles Crane's divorce lawyer) in several episodes of the American sitcom Frasier.
+Rubinek played Donny Douglas (Daphne Moon's fiancé and Niles Crane's divorce lawyer) in several episodes of the American sitcom Frasier.

-He appeared, in various roles, in two episodes of the 1995 revival of The Outer Limits.
-He played the role of Louis the Lion on YTV's The Adventures of Dudley the Dragon (1995).
+Rubinek appeared, in various roles, in two episodes of the 1995 revival of The Outer Limits.
+Rubinek played the role of Louis the Lion on YTV's The Adventures of Dudley the Dragon (1995).
 He had a cameo appearance as a casino pit boss in the film Rush Hour 2.

 Rubinek played Alan Mintz opposite Nicolas Cage in the 2000 film The Family Man.
 In 2000, Rubinek played Detective Saul Panzer in The Golden Spiders: A Nero Wolfe Mystery, the series pilot for the 2001–02 A&E TV series A Nero Wolfe Mystery, in which he would subsequently play the recurring role of reporter Lon Cohen.
 In 2005 he appeared in the short-lived American television series Blind Justice, and has appeared from 2006 to 2012 in the supporting role of Hasty Hathaway in the Jesse Stone series of TV films, starring Tom Selleck.